yuk068/Game2048/README.md

 4. Shuffle operation : done
 5. Highscore system?, Achivement?, Some kind of logger?

-# Number Stack Game
+## Number Stack Game

-You can select the number of stack (>= 3), you can manipulate the top element to free stacks, all stacks's base value are non - duplicate, you win if all stacks only contains their base value
+In this game, you have a minimum of three stacks.
+Each stack contains a base value at the bottom, which is unique for each stack, and random elements above it.
+The objective is to manipulate the stacks by moving the top element of any stack to another non-full stack.
+You win the game when all stacks contain only the base value at.

+Play by getting the GameNumberStack instance then invoke .start() (example in class Main).

+### To be implemented:

+1. Working with a friend to develop a solver for this game